baidu/Youtube-8M/fast_forward_gru/README.md

-This describes the fast forword GRU network.
+This describes the fast forward GRU network.